Learning Outcomes

 Types of business finance

 Most organisations require start-up and ongoing capital.
 Finance for business may broadly be divided into equity finance (shares) and debt finance (loans and borrowings).
+The choice often reflects the desired balance between retaining control (equity dilutes voting power whereas debt typically does not), cost and tax treatment (interest is generally deductible; dividends are not), and the risk appetite of investors vs lenders.

 Equity finance (shares)

-Key Term: share capital
+Key Term: nominal value

 Debt finance (loans and borrowings)

-Key Term: debt finance
+Key Term: debenture

 Worked Example 1.1